Trump calls US elections ‘third world’ despite sweeping GOP primaries

 The former president has maintained a false narrative that the 2020 presidential election was “stolen” and “rigged” against him, and his inflated claims – spanning more than a decade – have animated spurious legal challenges and Republican-led attempts to challenge results and craft legislation to do what Mr Trump failed to do in the courts.

-Mr Trump has won every 2024 Republican primary election thus far, with his chief GOP rival Nikki Haley winning primaries in Vermont and Washington DC.
+Mr Trump has won almost every 2024 Republican primary election thus far, with Nikki Haley – his chief and sole rival left in the race – winning primaries in Vermont and Washington DC.

 Mr Trump didn’t mention Ms Haley in his remarks, but he predicted imminent “unity” within the Republican Party, “and it’s going to happen very quickly,” he said.